Kekkodf/Infosec-Lecture-Notes/README.md

         "*.md": "vscode.markdown.preview.editor",
     }
 ```
+(When you have finished, remove the command from the `settings.json` file to be able to modify the notes)

 After that, you can run in the Terminal the script `runner.sh` to open the notes in the Visual Studio Code with the command: